nago3579/hoistingarticle/Javascript_Hoisting.md

 ~~~
 As always, you can try it out [here](https://repl.it/@NadivGold/Hoisting6).

-`let` defines a variable just in the scope.
+`let` declares a variable just in the scope.
 It 'cancels' hoisting.
 This is why running the above code works fine for 0 through 4, but throws errors when we try to access `i` outside of the scope.
 The `let` keyword is very useful if you keep scopes in mind.

 ### But Wait, There's More